-Raúl Alejandro Corda received a law degree from de University of Buenos Aires (UBA) in 1998.
-He is now a professor and researcher at the UBA.
-Since 1993, he has worked in the national judiciary, and has been a court secretary in the Federal Criminal Jurisdiction since 2001.
-Corda is a member of Intercambios Asociación Civil, an NGO that works on drug policy issues.
-He has wrotte different articles about drug policy.
-He also has worked for the program “Legislation on Drugs in the Americas” from the Inter-American Drug Abuse Control Commission (CICAD) of the Organization of the Americas State (OAS).
+Raúl Alejandro Corda has been a lawyer at the University of Buenos Aires (UBA) since 1998.
+He is also a professor and researcher at the UBA.
+He has worked in the National Judiciary since 1993, and since 2001 he has been the Secretary of the Federal Criminal Court.
+He is a member of Intercambios Asociación Civil, an Argentinean NGO with experience in drug policies.
+He has published several publications individually and jointly on drug policies.
+He has also participated in the project "Drug Legislation in the Americas" (LEDA) of the Inter-American Drug Abuse Control Commission of the Organization of American States (CICAD/OAS).

 Gloria Rose Marie de Achá

-Gloria Rose Marie de Achá is a Bolivian lawyer.
-She is a member of both the Permanent Assembly for Human Rights and the advocacy organisation Acción Andina.
-She has been working for over 15 years on drug policy, public security policy, human rights and the rights of children and adolescents.
-She has also worked in prisons and with groups of children who live and work in the streets.
-She has published many articles, reports and briefings.
-She was responsible for the Coca, Drugs and Development section of the Centre for Documentation and Information in Bolivia.
-She worked as a researcher at the Citizens' Ombudsman office and as a legal advisor to the Deputy Minister of Children and Youth.
-Currently she coordinates a Latin American program on Juvenile Justice for Defence for Children International (DCI).
+Bolivian lawyer, member of the Permanent Assembly for Human Rights and the Andean Action Association.
+She has been working for more than 15 years on anti-drug policies, citizen security policies, human rights and the rights of children and adolescents.
+She has worked in prisons and with groups of children living and working in the streets.
+She has published several articles, reports and analysis documents.
+She was responsible for the "Coca, Drugs and Development" area of the Documentation and Information Center-Bolivia.
+She has been an investigator for the Ombudsman's Office and legal advisor to the Vice-Ministry of Children and Youth.
+She coordinates a Latin American program on Juvenile Criminal Justice in Defense of Children-International (DNI).